crufter/haquery/README.md

 Haquery
 =====

-### What is this?
-Haquery is **jQuery for Haskell**, a CSS selector based manipulation and template engine.
+**jQuery selector API for Haskell**, a CSS selector based HTML manipulation and template engine.

 ### Why?

 The advantage is that most web developers already know CSS selectors, and if you are one of them,
 you don't have to learn a new template language just to render data as HTML pages.

 Also, you can use any data structure, any functions with Haquery.

 No more "if there is an if construct why there is no else" moment like with many other template languages.

 ### Installation

-This package is not Hackage currently, so you have to clone this repo and issue a cabal install locally.
+Using `cabal install haquery` or `stack install haquery`.

 ### Selectors